 (2) Your cruise holiday fare includes all meals in the main dining rooms, snack and buffet restaurants, entertainment on board ship (unless part of a dining entertainment production), numerous activities on-board, the use of many on-board facilities, detailed port briefings, port charges, departure taxes, baggage handling, and where part of your contracted holiday arrangements, flights, hotel stays (room only) and transfers between airport, hotel and ship (for flight inclusive cruises or where purchased at the same time as making your cruise only booking).
-Not included in your cruise holiday fare (unless otherwise specified at the time of booking) are drinks, service charges, gratuities relating to services, optional programmes or activities such as shore excursions or meals ashore (unless otherwise stated in the itinerary description), personal services, other items available on board, airport transfers where you have booked cruise only (unless purchased at the same time as making your cruise only booking) and any other service not expressly included in your cruise fare.
+Not included in your cruise holiday fare (unless otherwise specified at the time of booking) are drinks, service charges, gratuities relating to services, optional programmes or activities such as shore excursions or meals ashore (unless otherwise stated in the itinerary description), personal services, other items available on board, airport transfers where you have booked cruise only (unless purchased at the same time as making your cruise only booking) any charges (e.g. VAT) imposed on goods or services by local authorities whilst in port or within territorial waters and any other service not expressly included in your cruise fare.
 For further information, please see our Frequently Asked Questions section.

 (3) Except where otherwise stated, these Terms and Conditions only apply to cruise only or cruise inclusive holiday arrangements and, where applicable, to the other services (such as airport transfers and other land arrangements) which you book with us before departure and which we agree to make, provide or perform (as applicable) as part of our contract with you.
 All references in these Terms and Conditions to "cruise", "holiday", "holiday arrangements", "booking", "contract", "package" or "arrangements" mean such holiday arrangements unless otherwise stated.
 References to "departure" mean the start date of your holiday arrangements.